VegaDeftwing/PinkTromboneVCV/README.md

   - [ ] Pallete Close / Nasal Only (Gate)

+- [ ] Limit Pitch range to prevent loss of output - limit seems to be ~ 135hz

 - [x] Figure out how to disable internal vibrato

-- [ ] Figure out what the lambda values are for
+- [x] Figure out what the lambda values are for

+  > They seem to have no effect?

 - [ ] Determine if any other parameters should have controls